2022-2023 Catalogue

 The Department of Business and Economics offers several programs that provide special opportunities for students who are interested in careers in business and related fields.
 The programs in business benefit from endowments by the estate and family of the late D. Abbott Turner who was a prominent leader in business and civic affairs in Georgia and a trustee of Wesleyan.
 These endowments help provide Wesleyan students with instruction, equipment, and special activities that add an important dimension to the educational process.
 Additionally, the Gail Webster-Patterson Endowed Speaker Series for Business brings distinguished speakers with profound knowledge and expertise in business practices, economics, accounting, and health administration to the College for the purpose of enhancing the educational experience of students who are majoring or minoring in one of these disciplines.

-*Students in the Online Program may choose from Digital Marketing, Organizational Behavior, or Strategic Management.
+*Students in the Online Program may choose from Accounting, Digital Marketing, Economics, Organizational Behavior, or Strategic Management.

 The department also offers an interdisciplinary major in Advertising and Marketing Communication (AMC).